 - Price: from €30/ person

-- Length of walk: approx. 2 hours (easy walk)
+- Length of walks: approx. 2 hours (easy)

-- Walk also included in our half-day walking tours departing from Dublin
+- Walks included in Walking Tours departing from Dublin

 - For bookings and inquiries, please contact us

 On the Ballycorus walks, we walk through the woods to Ballycorus Chimney which stands on a plateau in the foothills of the Dublin Mountains.
 Built in granite in the middle of the 19th century, it is the only chimney of its kind in Ireland.
 Its external staircase led to a viewing platform but it has been removed together with the upper part of the chimney for security reasons.
 Ballycorus chimney was used as a flue chimney for a smelting plant which processed also ore extracted in Glendalough.
 Disused for many years, Ballycorus Chimney is now part of Ireland’s industrial heritage.
 It is also a familiar landmark which can be seen from far away.

 Ballycorus Chimney walks offer magnificent views over the country side and the mountains.
 As we walk to the plateau, we enjoy beautiful perspectives over the the coast and the sea.
 We can see Dublin Bay in the distance and further on, Killney Bay, with Killiney Hill and Bray Head at either end of the bay.
 The mountains come into view on reaching Ballycorus Chimney, with the Wicklow Mountains to one side and the Dublin Mountains on the other.

 Dublin Mountains Way